-Feedback from workplace based assessments including cased-based discussion, mini-CEX, direct observation of procedural skills and multisource feedback provide information on progress.
+Feedback from workplace based assessments including cased-based discussion, mini-CEX, the consultation observation tool, multisource feedback tool and patient satisfaction questionnaires all provide information on progress.

-Clinical Supervisors provide reports at the end of each placement and the Educational Supervisor is responsible for providing summary reports for the trainee's e-portfolio.
+Clinical Supervisors provide reports at the end of each placement and the Educational Supervisor is responsible for providing a summary report for the trainee's e-portfolio twice yearly.